How might we empower teachers to keep on learning?

 Our team of Learning Experience Designers

 Gerson is an educator and designer, and leads our initiatives in design as the Executive Director.
 He works at the intersections of creativity, media & technology, learning, and teacher development.
 Currently he teaches Educational Technology at UP Diliman.
 Previous experience: Consultant for Materials Development and Teacher Training at the Commission on Higher Education, Computer Science Teacher at Philippine Science HS, UX Designer at Pearson, and Web Project Manager at Harvard.
-EdM in Technology, Innovation, and Education at Harvard University.
+He holds a BA in Film from UP Diliman, and an EdM in Technology, Innovation, and Education from Harvard University.

 Clifton, the Operations Director, manages our overall performance and business development, putting into action his passion for entrepreneurship in the education industry.
 He has collaborated with organizations such as Quality Education Design and Teach for the Philippines in designing learning and training programs.
 His research interests include philosophy of education, psychology, and outdoor & experiential learning.
 Clifton graduated with a BS in Legal Management, and is currently pursuing an MSc in Outdoor Environment and Sustainability Education at the University of Edinburgh.